 But here’s where we need to take a step back.
 When focusing on a big task, it’s easy to think the goal is everything.
 But it’s not.
 Because it’s not even about the goal.
 It’s about the journey.

 That goal might not be something you can start today.
 But the journey?
 That’s something you can start right now.
 There are improvements you can make to your daily habits, all while putting you on a path to achieving that goal.
-We explain why, and share six tips for making it happen in 2018.
+We explain why, and share six tips for making it happen this year.

 The present of small wins